-There are a variety of tasting options available starting with the Portfolio Tasting at R90 ($4.50).
+There is a variety of tasting options available starting with the Portfolio Tasting at R90 ($4.50).
 The tasting is at tables in the beautiful courtyard allowing you to see into the surrounding cellar.
-The tasting staff were friendly and knowledgeable and the wines great.
+The tasting staff was friendly and knowledgeable and the wines great.

 Monday to Friday 9 am to 5 pm

 Wine & Chocolate Pairing – Chocolatier, Richard von Geusau created a series of dark and milk chocolates to complement Shiraz, Cabernet Sauvignon produced at Waterford – R105

 Wine Drive Safari – three-hour trip in safari-type vehicle through the estate tasting estate wines in the vineyards of their origin, expert guide explains terroir and viticultural techniques used.